Can You Use a Tennis Racket for Padel 2025?

 3. Adding a Rough Surface for Spin

 Padel rackets have textured faces to generate effective spin and ball control.
-Tennis rackets have smooth string beds, which make spinning the ball much harder in padel.
+Tennis rackets have smooth string beds, making spinning the ball harder in padel.
 Some players try to apply rough adhesives or modify the surface, but this rarely replicates the real feel of a padel racket.

 4. Adjusting the Balance and Weight